tum-esm/ThingsBoard-Downloader/README.md

 **ThingsBoard Downloader** is a Python-based tool that retrieves telemetry data from a ThingsBoard instance.
 It authenticates using a JWT token, fetches available telemetry keys, and **downloads device-specific data** for local storage and analysis.
 The downloaded data is stored in **Parquet files**, ensuring efficient storage and fast querying.
 The project supports configuration through JSON files and logs its operations for tracking purposes.

+The project is part of [**ICOS Cities**](https://www.icos-cp.eu/projects/icos-cities), funded by the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. **101037319**.

 ### **Key Features**

 - ✅ **Secure authentication** using JWT tokens